Building Elasticsearch Queries with the Query Builder [Tutorial]

 Run the command and you should see the matching profiles returned

 The results returned will be full profile records from our Person Dataset.
-For more information on the structure and content of a person profile record, see our.
+For more information on the structure and content of a person profile record, see our documentation.

 Switch to the Python tab